-Master of Arts in Organizational Management (Human Resources Emphasis) - College of Business and Organizational Leadership
+Master of Arts in Human Resources Management - College of Business and Organizational Leadership

-The following courses are unique to the Human Resources emphasis.
+The following courses are unique to the Human Resources Management major.

 OMG 506 Human Resource Organizational Theory and Behavior - 4 credits

 This course examines the full scope of human resources activities.
 It covers a broad list of key functional areas such as Staffing, Human Resource Planning, HR Strategy, HR Legal, Performance Management, Training and Development, and Organizational Learning.